 - Paid version needed for offline mapping

-The Avenza Maps app is one of the best free hiking apps available.
+The Avenza Maps app is one of the best free navigational apps available.
 You can download tons of free maps from the Avenza store and use them to navigate without cell service.
 It has active GPS tracking, too.
 If you’ve ever wanted the benefits of knowing your precise GPS location while also using a paper map, this is the closest you’re going to get.

 You can search in the Avenza map store by location or keyword to find the maps you need.
 Some of the maps are free, though many aren’t.
 You can download maps made by the National Geographic Society and many other big names in the paper map world.